 Here is the night look, which was for the World of Spirits event in the Museum of Art of Puerto Rico, also known as Artejangueo.
 This amazing sequined pencil skirt I wore is actually a buy from when I was in Albany, and I got it at Target for a steal.
 The top is also a steal, but a more recent one from Marshalls, and I have to say I thought it was a pretty risky piece since the fabric is so thin and there is no way to wear a bra with it and make it look good because of that low back with the cute bow so that is how I wore it and I think I pulled it off.
 To add some color to the outfit as I usually do I used my Kate Spade check print purse and matched it with the pair of cobalt sandals you see here.
 The event was as amazing as I felt in this outfit.
 I went with my friend Genesis and we were both given a passport to about 15 stations representing different parts of the world in liquors and food.
 My favorite was the Ketel One station where you got to hand pick the ingredients for your cocktail, mine was raspberries with a ginger and cinnamon mixer which just blew me away.
-The event also had a fashion show by Merodea.me which is great shopping destination for Puerto Rican and International designer for photos of this you can check out their Facebook page here.
+The event also had a fashion show by Merodea.me which is a great shopping destination for Puerto Rican and International designer clothes.
+For photos of this you can check out their Facebook page here.
 I could not have asked for a better Saturday filled with friends, food, and of course fashion.

 This is the day look I wore for what was an awesome day and night with friends.
 I wore this to have brunch with Ana and Vivian at La Mala Vida, a new and awesome looking place in Old San Juan where you can even have a limitless mimosa brunch (which is what caught my eye although I didn't have it this time).
 I did however have their Italian style eggs with potatoes, bacon, and toast along with a delicious dessert which was a Nutella and banana filled croissant.
 I tried their french toast too and that was so good as well.
 Well enough about food, now lets talk fashion.
 I was wearing a new pair of distressed boyfriend jeans from Old Navy with a new pineapple print top from Marshalls, Valija Gitana snake sandals, and a new purse from Forever 21.
 I think the jeans are definitely the statement piece here, but that's just me because I'm so obsessed about them (I've worn them almost every day since I got them).
 You could say I'm kind of obsessed about the pineapple print too, but living in a such a tropical place its hard not to.
 Anyway, I hope you enjoy this look and be sure to check out the other post which shows what I wore for the night out on this same day.